Ubisoft is making the Star Wars game that EA couldn’t

 Disney can’t let its weakness in gaming continue

 The pandemic economy hurt some businesses more than others, and Disney knows that better than most.
-Its film and theme parks took a huge hit due to social distancing.
+Its film and theme park divisions took huge hits due to social distancing.
 In the meantime, Disney watched while Nintendo, Sony Interactive Entertainment, Activision, and more saw huge profits from surging game sales.
 Even Electronic Arts stock was trading near an all-time high price earlier this year.

 This likely made Disney realize it needs to have a larger presence in games, which was a potential factor in speeding up discussions with Ubisoft.
 Disney also revealed this week that it is starting Lucasfilm Games as a publishing label.
 It’s even working with Bethesda and Machine Games to release an Indiana Jones game.